luminosuslight/scholaris/README.txt

+Build requirements:
-Build requirements: - python2.7, kivy (googleapiclient, httplib2, oauth2client and uritemplate are included)
+- python2.7, kivy (googleapiclient, httplib2, oauth2client and uritemplate are included)
-                    - an API Client ID and secret to access Google Calendar (-> data/calendar_backend.py)
+- an API Client ID and secret to access Google Calendar (-> data/calendar_backend.py) (here you can get these: code.google.com/apis/console/)
 - for python-for-android a distribution with openssl

 The repository contains a precompiled APK file with a valide API client ID and secret.